 Society for Continental Philosophy.

-Josh Dohmen will be presenting "The Bios that Binds Us: Care Ethics and Psychoanalytic Perspectives
+Josh Dohmen presented two papers: "The Bios that Binds Us: Care Ethics and Psychoanalytic Perspectives

-on Disability" at the 7th Annual philoSOPHIA Conference in Banff, Canada on "Bios:
+on Disability" at the 7th annual philoSOPHIA Conference in Banff, Canada; and "Disabling

-Alice Everly will be presenting "Foucault, Discontinuity, and the Moral Value of Biological Life"
+Alice Everly presented "Foucault, Discontinuity, and the Moral Value of Biological Life" at the

-Marygrace Hemme will be presenting "Feminine Genius and the Importance of Narrating Lives" at philoSOPHIA
+Marygrace Hemme presented "Feminine Genius and the Importance of Narrating Lives" at the 7th annual

-Sarah Marshall will be presenting "The Rebirth of Zoē: Ingenious Biography and the Future of the
+Sarah Marshall presented "The Rebirth of Zoē: Ingenious Biography and the Future of the Polis" at

-Husserliana 39" in a plenary session of the annual meeting of the Interdisciplinary
+39" in a plenary session of the annual meeting of the Interdisciplinary Coalition

 Sarah Vincent presented "Zoo Hermeneutics and Non-Human Animals" at the Midsouth Philosophy Conference